Remotsensei/SK_training/Section3.md

   you can optionally download the data using the dedicated web-browser https://viewer.esa-worldcover.org/worldcover/ if you create a registered user

+> Note: the files downloaded from the above repositories are in geographic coordinates.
+You will need to reproject them to be consistent with the project coordinate system.

 The ESA landcover classes are as follows

 </table>